-Farm owner, operator, and manager since Tomato Mountain started in 1993, Chris has worked relentlessly for almost twenty years to bring fresh produce to Southern Wisconsin and North Eastern Illinois.
+Farm owner, operator, and manager since Tomato Mountain started in 1993, Chris has worked relentlessly for over twenty years to bring fresh produce to Southern Wisconsin and North Eastern Illinois.
 Inspired by Yvon Chouinard's business practices at Patagonia and supported by the work of countless friends and coworkers, Chris continues to bring sustainable business practices and conscientious stewardship to Tomato Mountain Farm.

 Chicago Area Sales Assistant

 Sheila Essig is the "better half" of Rob Gardner; together with their two daughters, they make up The Local Family featured on The Local Beet.
 For several years, they've made an effort to eat locally year-round; any success they've managed has been due in large part to Sheila's frequent and creative cooking for her family.
 You might have met Sheila at a farmers market (Oak Park, Riverside, Independence Park, Portage Park, and more) selling for Tomato Mountain, where she often makes suggestions for incorporating our jarred products into your cooking.
 In her fourth season with the farm, we'll tap her for tips and recipes on this site and in our newsletters in between farmers markets.

 In a past life Sheila was a public interest lawyer.
 She has since settled into a strong passion for issues of homelessness and hunger relief, having served on the board of West Suburban PADS, a group that works on the homelessness in her community.